TrendingTechnology/Interact/README.md

 ### Resizable
 Unlike the last few modifiers, the resizable modifier has no velocity based equavelent.
 Regardless resizable modifier allows for the most interactive experience.
 A resizable view can also be either draggable or throwable, and it can also be rotatable or spinnable.
 Since their are alot of combinations I will only  show a few here.

+**Built In Features**

+* SwiftUI's `MagnificationGesture`
+* Draggable "handles" overlayed in each corner of the view for custom resizing.

 ```Swift